Focus on Eye Protection in the Workplace

 All protective eyewear should comply with OSHA regulations for eye and face protection and meets the protection standards set by the American National Standards Institute (ANSI).
 Make certain you’re aware of the types of filter lenses required for specific welding and cutting activities and understand the danger of eye irritation from welding fumes.

-A workplace culture that makes safety a priority will organically encourage workers to reduce and avoid hazards.
-Installing safety measures such as transparent shields around tools or in other areas where workers are at risk will ensure that they're not relying on protective eyewear alone.
+Workers will be more proactive to reduce and avoid hazards in a company that promotes a safety culture.
+Installing safety measures like plexiglass shields around tools and in areas where workers are at risk, will ensure that they're not relying on protective eyewear alone.

 At new job sites, begin with an eye-hazard assessment and remove or reduce all eye hazards where possible.
 Provide appropriate safety eye protection for the types of hazards at the worksite and require all employees in hazardous situations to wear the appropriate eye protection.